Extra help with housing costs

 Changes you must tell us about

 You must tell us about anything you think might affect your entitlement to Discretionary Housing Payments or your entitlement to Housing Benefit.
-You must do this within 1 month of the change taking place.
-You must tell us about any changes in writing - a telephone call is not enough.
+You must do this within one month of the change taking place.
+You must tell us in writing about any changes; a telephone call is not enough.

 If you would like to talk to us about Housing Benefits you can contact us via email email@example.com or telephone our Customer Services team on 0303 123 1702